FGasper/p5-Linux-WireGuard/README.md

 Copyright 2022 Gasper Software Consulting.
 All rights reserved.

-Linux::Wireguard is licensed under the same terms as Perl itself (cf.
+Linux::WireGuard is licensed under the same terms as Perl itself (cf.
 [perlartistic](https://metacpan.org/pod/perlartistic)); **HOWEVER**, the embedded C wireguard library has its own copyright terms.
-Use of Linux::Wireguard _may_ imply acceptance of that embedded C library’s own copyright terms.
-See `wireguard-tools/contrib/embeddable-wg-library/README` in this distribution for details.
+Use of Linux::WireGuard _may_ imply acceptance of that embedded C library’s own copyright terms.
+See this distribution’s `wireguard-tools/contrib/embeddable-wg-library/README` for details.